ThatMantis/POH_Lab_ONT_NGS/_episodes/03-Bash_Shell.md

 - `pwd`: "Print Working Directory", shows us where we currently are within the file system.

-- `ls`: Show the files and folders in the current working directory
+- `ls`: "List Files", Show the files and folders in the current working directory

-- `cd`: Change to a **downstream folder** from the current working directory
+- `cd`: "Change Directory", change to a **downstream folder** from the current working directory

 - `cd ~`: Change to **User's Home Directory**
 - `cd ..`: Change to the upstream directory
 - `cd -`: Change to the previous directory I was in

-- `mkdir`: Create a new folder within the current working directory
+- `mkdir`: "Make Directory", Create a new folder within the current working directory

-- `rm`: Remove a file/folder
+- `rm`: "Remove", Remove a file/folder

 ### Other Commands

+- `#`: Comment, not read by the command line.
 - `echo`: Similar to a "Print" command on Python etc.
+- `|`: used to pipe and connect commands entered on the same command line together -- by piping the output from the first command to the next command that is seperated by the "|".

 ### Shortcuts